jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

 While the [Infisical PHP SDK](https://infisical.com/docs/sdks/languages/php) documentation recommends to set the [machine identity tokens](https://infisical.com/docs/documentation/platform/identities/overview) as environment variables, as we did in this tutorial, the Infisical service can also secure the entire application.

-A howto is provided for the Laravel framework: [https://infisical.com/docs/integrations/frameworks/laravel](https://infisical.com/docs/integrations/frameworks/laravel).
+A howto for the Laravel framework is provided: [https://infisical.com/docs/integrations/frameworks/laravel](https://infisical.com/docs/integrations/frameworks/laravel).
-With this feature, the Infisical cli injects the environment variables and secrets into the Laravel application, Jaxon DbAdmin in this case.
+With this feature, the Infisical cli injects the environment variables and secrets into the Laravel application, Jaxon DbAdmin in our case.

-The question that might arise here is why use the Jaxon DbAdmin custom config reader instead of the Infisical cli.
+The question that might arise here is why use the Jaxon DbAdmin custom `config reader` instead of the Infisical cli.
-The main difference is that the Infisical cli injects all the secrets once when the application server (not the Laravel application itself) starts, while the config reader fetches the secrets it needs from the Infisical server on each request, and is then able to ask for a different secret depending on the current application state.
+The main difference is that the Infisical cli injects all the secrets once when the application server (not the Laravel application itself) starts, while the `config reader` fetches the secrets it needs from the Infisical server on each request, and is then able to ask for or receive a different secret depending on the current application state, or the changes on the Infisical server.

 So the user might choose the technique that best fits its requirements, and even use both of them simultaneously.